invoicetronic/invoice-cli/README.md

 # `invoice` command line tool

 __`invoice`__ lets you quickly and intuitively exchange invoice file(s) with the Italian Servizio di Interscambio (SDI) from the command line.
-It leverages the [Invoicetronic eInvoice API][1].
+It leverages the [Invoicetronic API][1].

-You don't need to learn the [eInvoice API][1] or any programming language to send and receive invoices (SDKs for common programming languages are also [available][2]).
+You don't need to learn the [Invoicetronic API][1] or any programming language to send and receive invoices (SDKs for common programming languages are also [available][2]).